Luggage Storage NYC

 An easy & affordable luggage storage service

-Luggage storage has never been quicker, easier, and more affordable than it is now in the year 2020.
+Luggage storage has never been quicker, easier, and more affordable than it is now in 2020.
 If you ever wonder where to store luggage in NYC, you should know that LuggageHero users are charged by the hour

-We further offer a reasonable daily maximum
+We offer a reasonable daily maximum

 Major and popular stations in The Big Apple 2020

-Port Authority Bus Station is the most used gateway for buses going to Manhattan in New York and New Jersey.
+Port Authority Bus Station is the most used gateway for buses going to Manhattan in New York and to New Jersey.
 The terminal is located in Midtown at 625 Eight Avenue between the two streets 40th Street and 42nd Street.
 This location is conveniently close to Times Square.
 Drop off your items at one of our luggage storage locations just around the corner.
 Overnight storage can easily be handled.
 Please note that Port Authority Bus Terminal itself does NOT offer luggage storage, just like the above listed major stations.

 Other popular destinations in New York